abhishekagarwalnpl/QHAL-copy/specs/general.rst

 #.
 Maximizing portability with minimal loss of performance

 #.
-Maximizing the range of common features, keeping the optional, HW dependent features at a minimum
+Maximizing the range of common features, keeping the optional, hardware dependent features at a minimum

 #.
 Supporting for advanced features such as compiler optimisations, measurement-based control, and error correction